Only 50 percent of businesses survive their first five years.

 Take some time to reflect on your company’s culture, aspirations, and values.
 Make it clear to your candidates what’s important to you, and prioritize the qualities your team upholds in the people you hire.

 Skills can always be taught later to the right person.
 The best employees are the ones who will welcome the challenge of learning something new.
 That kind of adaptability and initiative will foster positive growth for everyone and will encourage innovative thinking for your team going forward.

 Having a guarantee gives customers a sense that your company is trustworthy and that they can feel secure in what you’re offering – be it a product or a service.
-Guarantees create a purchasing environment that feels safe, and eliminating any anxiety surrounding the purchase process inevitably will lead to an increase in sales.
+Guarantees create a purchasing environment that feels safe and eliminates any anxiety surrounding the purchase process, leading to an increase in sales.

-They latched on to this understanding that having a great guarantee alleviates much of the hesitation a buyer experiences when thinking about buying something.
-Their guarantee allows you an entire year – a year! – to try out their products and provides free shipping both ways in the event you decide the shoes just don’t, you know, fit.
+They latched on to this understanding that having a great guarantee alleviates much of the hesitation buyers experience when thinking about buying something.
+Their guarantee allows you an entire year – a year! – to try out their products and provides free shipping both ways in the event you decide the shoes don’t fit.

 Design Done Better